-3 In 2006, AOL released millions of search queries for over 600,000 AOL users to academic researchers, believing they had appropriately "anonymized" the data.
+In 2006, AOL released millions of search queries for over 600,000 AOL users to academic researchers, believing they had appropriately "anonymized" the data.
 Reporters from the New York Times were able to de-anonymize the data and identify specific individuals from their presumed anonymous Search history.
 (Barbaro and Zeller 2006)

-is intimately tied to recent advances in identity and data management architectures.
+identity, our work in information sharing is intimately tied to recent advances in identity and data management architectures.

-This report aims to describe the emerging information sharing phenomenon, illustrate its challenges, discuss working examples and provide recommendations for further research and development.
+This report aims to describe the emerging information sharing phenomenon, illustrate its challenges, discuss working examples and provide recommendations to further research and development.

 Today, 26.6% of the world's population is online (Miniwatts Marketing Group, 2010), and the global information base will double every 11 hours in 2010.
 (IBM, 2006) A significant portion of this data is shared information, provided by individuals.
 (Nielson, 2010) This digital information sharing is dramatically challenging societal norms of privacy and information control as intimate profiles of people are commoditized and stored for unknowable future uses.
 This presents great risk as people trade personal information for what are otherwise considered free services.
 Ultimately, people trade their activities, demographics, current location, and other details of their private lives for a variety of online and offline services.
-As a result, detailed profiles and collections of personal information by anyone willing to pay the going price.
-The consequences of this vast personal data sphere-which is essentially outside the control of individuals today-are not yet clearly understood.
+As a result, detailed profiles and collections of personal information become available in significant volume for analysis and action by anyone willing to pay the going price.
+The consequences of this vast personal data sphere-which is essentially outside the control of individuals today-are not yet fully understood.